 I've been photographing dried roses as part of my body of work about the nature of memory.
 They are all dried wedding roses - which look amazing close up - papery and fragile.
 They darken more and more as they age.
-I'm not sure exactly how I will use them - maybe as photos themselves - or for cyanotypes.
-We will see!
-Photos coming soon!
+Here's my first cyanotype using a close up photo of some of the roses.

 I bought a somewhat Heath-Robinson style U.V. lamp last year and have just been able to set it up, which is very exciting!
 It means that I can do cyanotypes without having to wait for sunshine.
 However, the exposures are much longer generally.
 I did a couple of test strips on textured Khadi paper.
 Next up, I will try some much thinner, commercially made, sun print paper.
 I always wear U.V.safety glasses, kindly sent to me by the company Uvex.